 My Hot Water Bottle

-Pressed against my lower back and dressed in my son’s pajama shirt, it loosened my hips and kept him close while bearing my daughter into this world.
+Pressed against my lower back and dressed in my son’s pajama shirt, my heart water bottle loosened my hips and kept him close while bearing my daughter into this world.
 My firstborn as a measure of comfort for my second.

 When my first husband left me alone in the Bronx, a friend sent me a cloth heart, weighted and scented, to place on top of my own which was wild and empty.
-The heaviness calmed me and after my panic attack this April, I remembered that feeling and have been placing a hot water bottle on top of my heart ever since.
+The heaviness calmed me and after my panic attack this April, I remembered that feeling and have been placing my hot water bottle on top of my heart ever since.
 It grounds me and brings me nearer to sleep.
 As I roll to my side and pull the water bottle close, it satisfies another need; nestling the baby I will never sleep with again.
 It eases this unhappy notion with a gurgle and a squish and a 98.6.
-I am lulled once again only this time I get to sleep through the night.
+I am lulled once again and drift off to sleep.

 Thank you for always being there Hot Bottle Water.
 I love you.
 I wish you could read.